-Everything you need to know about the 2017 total solar eclipse
+Everything you need to know about the 2017 solar eclipse

-August 21 is a big day in the American celestial calendar.
-For the first time in 23 years, the entire continental United States will have the opportunity to see the sun disappear for a few minutes — in some places, completely — behind the moon.
-It’s called a solar eclipse, and it’s something that’s pretty rare around here.
+August 21 is a big day in the American celestial calendar, its the 2017 solar eclipse.
+Referred to by some as the “Great American Eclipse” its track across the entire continental United States gives millions the opportunity to see the sun disappear for a few minutes — in some places, completely — behind the moon.

-What makes the August eclipse all the more special is it’s a total eclipse, which blocks out the sun more completely than a more common annular eclipse.
+What makes the 2017 solar eclipse all the more special is it’s a total eclipse, which blocks out the sun more completely than a more common annular eclipse.
 Such a thing hasn’t been viewable from American soil in 38 years!
+It will be one of the most impressive celestial events of the year.
 So why should you be excited about this event?
 Read on and we’ll explain.

 Why do solar eclipses happen?

-Note: (Editors note: while it seems like a long time, we’re using local times.
-The ‘path of totality’ will actually make its way across the entire Lower 48 in just 94 minutes!)